About Skill India and Industry Partnership

 - Setup a Skill Development Organization either as a new business unit, independent trust/society or a newly incorporated special purpose vehicle with equity infusion from parent entity and/or promoters/trustees.

-- Access funding from NSDC on subsidised terms.
+- Access funding from NSDC on subsidized terms

 - Become a Non-Funding Training Partner where funding is not sought.

 COVID-19 pandemic is causing devastating impact in almost every country in the world.
 India, currently considered in the ‘acceleration phase’ of the virus, has number of positive cases increasing at an exponential rate.
 The Government’s decision to lockdown the country in order to diminish the spread of the virus has helped in contracting the spread.
 However, it is also turning into an impediment to underprivileged communities.

 The marginalized, as a result of the lockdown, are out of jobs, forced to move back to their native places and most vulnerable to the pandemic in the absence of face masks, hand sanitizers and basic amenities including food and sanitation.

 NSDC Inviting Contributions